 Alternatively, you can save the machine state.
 Saving state will freeze the VM and all its current memory contents, and resume from this point when you start it later.
-To save the state, hold down the right Ctrl button on your keyboard, and press Q. Select Save the machine state, and click OK.
+To save the state, hold down the right Ctrl key on your keyboard, and press Q key.
+Select Save the machine state, and click OK.

 Running Nextcloud on the Internet

-These steps require that you own a domain name.
-You will configure Nextcloud to use a subdomain of your existing domain, such as subdomain.mydomain.com.
-For more information about how to register a domain name, see how do I register a domain name?
+These steps require you own a domain name.
+Configure Nextcloud to use a subdomain of your existing domain, such as subdomain.mydomain.com.

 These steps also work on the equivalent $5/mo hosting option at DigitalOcean.

 Create an Ubuntu Nanode and configure your domain

 - Log in to your Linode account.
 Go to https://www.linode.com/, and click Log in.
 Enter your Linode name and password.